Academic Advising - 256-7170

 Davis Student Commons – 3rd floor

 The Jacksonville University Student Alliance (JUSA) serves as a voice and advocate for the student body.
 JUSA fosters and promotes a positive relationship between the student body, faculty and administration.
-JUSA provides an open forum available for students, clubs and organizations to offer suggestions on how to improve campus life.
-JUSA’s ultimate goal is to make a positive difference in the life of JU students while upholding the mission of the University.
+JUSA serves as an advocate for students, distributes organization funding, and supports clubs and organizations to create a more vibrant campus life.
+JUSA's ultimate goal is to make a positive difference in the life of JU students while upholding the mission of the University.

 Swisher Library – 3rd Floor